Twinklebear/webgpu-experiments/README.md

 # WebGPU Experiments

+Note (8/31/2021): these have fallen a bit out of date with WebGPU API changes coming up to the final release.
+I haven't had time to update them yet, but will update this repo when I've done so.

 A series of examples written while learning about [WebGPU](https://gpuweb.github.io/gpuweb/): a glTF viewer, a web-based LiDAR viewer, and a data-parallel Marching Cubes implementation using compute shaders.
 The glTF viewer uses a custom glb importer to load data efficiently into WebGPU and supports